|

 Fishing

 With many miles of shoreline, numerous bays and canals, as well as the Ten Thousand Islands, Southwest Florida is a boater's heaven.
 Sail and power craft of all types and sizes, from small fishing boats to 100-foot yachts, cruise the waters.
-Commercial vessels offer fishing trips, sunset cruises, nature tours, canoe adventures, or paddlewheel excursions.
+Commercial vessels offer fishing trips, sunset cruises, nature tours, canoe and kayak adventures, or paddlewheel excursions.

 Parks and Beaches